Hitesh-IDK/python-scripts/README.md

 # Python-Scripts
 Just some random python scripts.
-Some are useful and some are just for fun These are my attempts at learning python and trying to make a good use of it to automate my computer experiences.
+Some are useful and some are just for fun.
+These are my attempts at learning python and trying to make a good use of it to automate my computer experiences.
 If you find some of these scripts useful, feel free to download them.

 ### Download Packer